goru001/nlp-for-hindi/README.md

 * Kappa Score of Movie Review classification model: ~30

-    The movie review classification data set has 3 classes [Positive, Neutral, Negative], and not 2.
+Note: The movie review classification data set has 3 classes [Positive, Neutral, Negative], and not 2.
 I settled with accuracy of 53% (which is better than just random for 3 classes) because the data set had only:

-    335 Positive Examples
+* 335 Positive Examples
-    270 Neutral Examples
+* 270 Neutral Examples
-    293 Negative Examples
+* 293 Negative Examples

 which I think are too less to give higher accuracy.

 ##### BBC News Classification Model